jironghuang/jirong-blog/content/home/about.md

 Over the course of my career, I hope to stay insatiably curious by thinking, learning, experimenting, coding and writing more!
 My goal of being a polymath is distant but I hope to move closer to it every single day.

-Through this blog, I hope to share my thoughts on analytics and quantitative trading.
-The latter is something I hope to work on - hopefully with some skin in the game - over the next few years.
+Through this blog, I hope to share my thoughts on analytics and quantitative investment.
+The latter is something I'm keeping track of - with skin in the game.
+It aligns with my belief that I should put my money where my mouth is - literally!

 You may contact me at jironghuang88@gmail.com if we share common interests!